-With non-removable parts and weighing a mere 3 ounces, the Braun M90 is one of the most portable shavers you can find.
+With non-removable parts and weighing a mere 6 ounces, the Braun M60b is one of the most portable shavers you can find.

-The three-headed Norelco razors are a crowd favorite for giving very close shaves, but this two-headed Philips Norelco PQ208/40 Travel Eelectric Razor does a good enough job for the light-weight traveler.
+The three-headed Norelco razors are a crowd favorite for giving very close shaves, but this two-headed Philips Norelco PQ208/40 Travel Eelectric Razor.

-Its floating heads hug the face well and help get into those hard to shave contours.
-The self-sharpening blades also mean that it can last much longer than most portable razors, also eliminating the need for replacement blades.
+Its floating heads hug the face well and help get into those hard-to-shave contours.
+The self-sharpening blades also mean that they can last much longer than most portable razors, also eliminating the need for replacement blades.